preciousBlessed/binary-grouping-algorithm/README.md

 # Application of Algorithm

-- This basic algorithm finds application in every system that might randomly want to group a given sample data into two parts for some specific temporary or parmanent task.
+- This basic algorithm finds application in every system that might randomly want to group a given sample data into two parts for some specific temporary or permanent task.
 - While currently in my NYCS Program, I set up this algorithm basically to group the men in the male-hostel randomly into two groups basically for discharge of duties one group after another.